aidanconnerly/aidanconnerly.github.io/_posts/2024-07-12-neural-odes-intro.md

 **Optimizer step**: update model parameters

-After obtaining the gradient, we can move in the direction that best decreases our loss.
+After obtaining the gradient, we can move in the direction (update parameters) that most decreases our loss.
 The *optimizer* calculates how much and in which direction to adjust model parameters.

 <figure style="display: block; margin: auto; text-align: center;">
     <img src="{{aidanconnerly.github.io}}/images/neural_odes/grad-desc.gif" alt="Animation of Gradient Descent" style="display: block; margin: auto;" />